 What is vocal training like

 Training the voice means learning to strengthen and coordinate the muscles of the larynx to achieve an even tone quality and get rid of constrictions.
 This way we develop the vocal registers.
 Every vocal register is characterized by different degrees of engagement of these muscles and different resonance qualities.
-The registers include vocal fry, modal/full voice (traditionally divided in chest voice and head voice), falsetto and whistle.
+The registers include chest voice, head voice and falsetto.

 A kind of vocal emission between full voice and falsetto is called “mixed voice” (mix).
 The same term can also indicate the transition (passage) from chest voice to head voice.